 What does a consecrated virgin do?

 Women make a private commitment to a life of prayer and service.
 Unlike some of the nuns, consecrated virgins are not cloistered.
 They are actually encouraged to participate fully in the life of their Diocese.
 However, that does not mean they cannot have a job.
-Consecrated virgins make a vow of poverty and therefore must financially depend on themselves or others.
+Consecrated virgins financially depend on themselves or others.
 They must also have their own living space but can share a residence with other consecrated women as long as each is given her own room.
 Additionally, they are able to be part of a community outside of their Church.

 Consecrated virgins are under the Bishop, the Diocese’s head.
 They share in his solicitude for all the faithful and especially for other virgins.
 They should be present with him at significant liturgical celebrations and participate in parish life.
 This participation can be by various means, such as: